Skip to content

 Connection Limits

-TCPListener accepts an optional limit parameter to cap the number of concurrent connections:
+TCPListener accepts an optional limit parameter to cap the number of concurrent connections.
+The default limit is 100,000 connections (DefaultMaxSpawn).
+Pass None to disable the limit entirely:

 Auth Hierarchy